ukhealthcamp/ukhealthcamp.github.io/index.md

 # UK Health Camp
 The free ‘unconference’ for everyone interested in digital, design, technology and data for health and care.

 **Saturday 8th September
 The Federation, Manchester
 [#ukhc18](https://twitter.com/search?q=%23ukhc18)**

 {::comment} <-- remove this whole line to uncomment and the clossing tag below [Get tickets](https://ti.to/ukhealthcamp/2018){:class="btn btn-success"}
 {:/comment}

-_Tickets now available!.
+_Tickets now available!
 See this **[blog post](/blog/2018/uk-health-camp-2018)** for full ticket release schedule._

 <br>